 I was 7 or 8 years old.

-I remember my first art classes on Wednesday afternoons at M. Alfort.
+I remember my first art classes on Wednesday afternoons with Mr. Alfort.
 A retired amateur watercolorist, who lived in my village.
 He taught me how to use watercolors using old postcards of France.

 I was 10 years old.

 It was while working in Nagasaki, Japan, in 2009 that I finally found my artistic language.

 There, I rented a small space above a Café / Art Studio called the Indies Art Club XXX.
 After long days at work, and providing I wasn’t too tired, I would crawl up the ladder like stairs at the back, and paint the neighborhood.